accidental-green/validator-install/README.md

 **Important Note:** This script does not generate any security-related items such as validator keystore, deposit data, or mnemonic.
 It simply prepares the node for staking by installing the binaries, creating users, writing service files, etc.

-After running the script, Geth and Ligthouse (or whichever clients you choose) will be installed and fully configured to begin syncing.
+After running the script, your node will be installed and fully configured to begin syncing.

 If you want to run a full validator, you'll also need to import an existing keystore or generate new keystores to run the validator.